 Only Hizb ut-Tahrir has adressed these issues seriously, demonstrating a much deeper understanding of monetary economics than, in particular, Islamic State and the Murabitun, who simply want to follow their interpretation of God’s commands, with a cavalier disregard for the consequences.
 Let us run through the list:

 1. A fully metallic currency is by nature left to market force and provides no place for monetary management, unless recourse is made to practices which the propagandists of fully metallic currencies will tend to see as fraudulent, in particular the clipping of coins or changing the metal volume of coins without corresponding changes in the denomination of the coins.
 The attractive feature of gold and silver coins, in their eyes, is precisely the price stability that is thrown overboard by tinkering with the denomination of the coins.
-Imad-ad-Dean Ahmad (1998) of the Minaret of Freedom agrees that circumstances may demand an expansion or contraction of the money supply at times, but market forces will see to it that this happens ‘naturally through additional mining or the meltdown of jewelry.
+Imad-ad-Dean Ahmad of the Minaret of Freedom agrees that circumstances may demand an expansion or contraction of the money supply at times, but market forces will see to it that this happens ‘naturally through additional mining or the meltdown of jewelry.
 It can contract through the diversion of coins into jewelry or other products.
-The difficulty involved in money supply adjustment is natural and controlled by God’ —who apparently acts through the market mechanism, and fast enough, which is no more than a pious hope.
+The difficulty involved in money supply adjustment is natural and controlled by God’ — Who apparently acts through the market mechanism, and fast enough, which is no more than a pious hope.

 2. The need, or even inevitability, of deflation is acknowledged by the proponents of the gold dinar and silver dirham, but they tend to play down the associated problems.
 These, however, may be quite serious: